-The Halftime Fartlek is a session I like to use with athletes who are returning to serious training after some time off and want to avoid the track for a few more weeks.
-I’ll also use it with runners who are peaking for a key road or cross-country race.
+The Halftime Fartlek is a versatile, effort-based workout you can do throughout your training program.
+I like to use with athletes who are returning to serious training after some time off and want to avoid the track for a few more weeks.
+I’ll also use it with runners who are peaking for a key race or time trial.
 The basic framework of the workout is the same in each case, but the duration of the intervals and the accompanying effort level can be adjusted to suit your needs.

 How does it work?
 In its most basic form, the halftime fartlek is a set of descending intervals of a pre-determined length at a given effort level.
 The recovery between intervals is half the time of the last one you completed, hence the name of the workout.